-Log in to the account that is infected with Ministry of Public Safety Canada virus.
+Log in to the account infected with Ministry of Public Safety Canada virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

 4. In the opened window click "Next".

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the Ministry of Public Safety Canada ransomware virus infiltrated your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the Ministry of Public Safety Canada ransomware virus infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of Ministry of Public Safety Canada ransomware virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Ministry of Public Safety Canada ransomware virus.

-Other tools known to remove Ministry of Public Safety Canada ransomware virus:
+Other tools known to remove the Ministry of Public Safety Canada ransomware virus: